-Hazel Aiello.
-Hazel is a Publisher of a Catholic publication.
-She is a wife and mother of two residing in Somerset County, New Jersey.
+Hazel Aiello: Hazel is a Publisher, wife, and mother of two residing in Somerset County, New Jersey.
 Hazel is grateful for her Catholic upbringing in the Philippines and is blessed to be a CFR Lay Associate at Most Blessed Sacrament Friary in Newark.
-She is privileged to serve as the Secretary on the Board.
+She is privileged to serve as the Secretary of the Board.

-Bill Haney.
-Bill is a retired financial services executive and a devout Catholic, currently engaged in multiple church-based volunteer ministries.
-Bill is a trained engineer with a diverse professional background on both Wall Street and Main Street.
-Bill and his wife Mary live in Westchester where they raised three beautiful, now adult daughters.
+Bill Haney: Bill is a retired financial services executive and a devout Catholic, currently engaged in multiple church-based volunteer ministries.
+Bill is a trained engineer with a diverse professional background on Wall Street and Main Street.
+Bill and his wife Mary live in Westchester, where they raised three beautiful, now adult daughters.

 Peter Jones, CFA: Peter is a financial analyst and investor based in Fairfield County, Connecticut.
 He is a happy “revert” to the Catholic faith and serves as Treasurer on the Board of Holy Family Farm.
 Peter is married with three children.

 Deacon Andy Zucaro.
-Deacon Andy is the founder and president of AZCO Corp., a manufacturing company started in 1983, located in Fairfield, NJ.
+Deacon Andy is the founder and president of AZCO Corp., a manufacturing company located in Fairfield, NJ.
 After getting his Master’s Degree in Theology from Seton Hall University Seminary, he was ordained as a permanent deacon in the Catholic Church in June 2016.
-His parish is Our Lady of Mercy in Park Ridge NJ.
 He and his wife Lori have been blessed with three children and five grandchildren.
-Deacon Andy is on the board of Holy Family Farm as servant of servants.
+Deacon Andy is on the Board of Holy Family Farm as the Servant of Servants.